Paid Ad Frauds - Detection & Prevention

 Direct linking is a form of Paid Ad violation in which malicious affiliates do not have an online property to get traffic and direct users to, so they directly use the Advertiser's product pages to display in the paid ads.
-The publishers place their affiliate links directly on the paid advertisement space by bidding for the brand's keywords and redirect the user to the Advertiser's website, monetizing the converted sales.
+The publishers place their affiliate links directly on the paid advertisement space by bidding for the brand's keywords and redirecting the user to the Advertiser's website, monetizing the converted sales.

 Virus Positive Technologies is the pioneer in and brand protection solutions.
 With a decade of industry experience and supporting global brands to recover their lost marketing budgets, protect their brand's reputation, and enhance the customer's experience, VPT has identified the threat areas in the affiliate marketing industry and developed solutions for ad fraud detection, monitoring, tracking and analyzing the affiliate networks and ensuring compliance with the internal and external marketing guidelines.